RaviTambade/SDM/UserStoryScenario.md

 #### Example #2
-As a website user I want to able to submit feedback So that the website owners can consider my opinion or concern during future website updates
+<p>As a website user I want to able to submit feedback So that the website owners can consider my opinion or concern during future website updates </p>

 #### Scenario:
 	User submits feedback form with the valid data